 Using a Discover card, you can get cash back when you make purchases at participating supermarkets.
 After you swipe your card, it will ask if you want cash back and you can get up to $120 per day.

 Is there a catch?
 Nope!
-Discover counts this as a normal purchase.
+Discover counts this as a normal purchase, which is quite a deal for consumers.
 The amount of cash you request is simply added to your purchase.
 For example, if you made a $80 purchase at Kroger and opted to receive $100 cash back, then the total purchase would be $180.
-Don’t worry because it is not counted as a cash advance – which is a huge benefit, since cash advances usually ding the customer with some very expensive terms (outlined below) .Meanwhile with most other credit cards, you may be surprised to learn that it is already likely to have a PIN associated with it.
+Don’t worry because it is not counted as a dreaded cash advance – which is a huge benefit, since cash advances usually gouge the customer with some very expensive fees (outlined below) .Meanwhile, with most other credit cards you may be surprised to learn that it is already likely to have a PIN associated with it.
 Not every bank issues you the number automatically, but most do.
 For example, when I opened up my American Express card, a 4 digit PIN came in the mail a couple weeks later to use with it.

 If you don’t know your PIN you can call up your card’s customer service and request it; they’re mail a new one to you which should arrive within 7-10 days.

-Once you know this number, you can use your credit card to get cash from ATMs as well as from grocery stores like Walmart when making a purchase… but there are fees.
+Once you know this number, you can use your credit card to get cash from ATMs as well as from grocery stores like Walmart when making a purchase… but, unlike Discover, there are fees involved.

 The amount of cash you can get will be just a fraction of your overall credit limit.
 With most banks, they limit it to $300 or $400 per day.
 And the max you can get total will be whatever your cash advance limit is (which is almost always much lower than your credit limit).